Jonathancmaia/helpae/README.md

 1. Access the website through your browser (https://helpae.com)
 2. Sign up for a new account or log in to an existing account
 3. Browse the available tools and services, and view their details
-5. As a provider, list your tools and services and view booking requests and transaction history
+4. Connect with the provider or claiment by the chat
-6. As an administrator, manage user accounts, tool and service listings, and booking requests
+5. As a provider, list your tools and services and view user requests

 ## Contribution